Personnel Today Awards 2017: Award for Excellence in Learning and Development - Personnel Today

 One of eastern England’s largest employers with 4,800 staff and partners employing 7,000 people, Anglian Water instigated its Transforming our Leadership (ToL) programme in response to a changing operating environment.
 The water utility market saw a major shift since April 2017 when commercial organisations were allowed to consolidate multiple contracts for water services in different parts of the country into a contract with a single provider.

-Judge: Award for Excellence in Learning and Development
+Judges: Award for Excellence in Learning and Development

 Laura Overton Towards Maturity